mintproject/mic/docs/notebooks/convert_repository.md

 ```

-Next, you must provide the input values.
-Create a file `values-example1.yml`
+### How to run it?

+Next, create a file called simpleModelAnnotatedValues.yml, containing the following boxed text, which will describe the input of a run.

 ```yaml
 a: 1